 My 1965 Ala Verde replica started life as a 65H model.
 The engine was replaced with a 1971 350, complete with a '73 cylinder head and 5 speed close ratio transmission.
 I drilled the hubs, installed Ferodo brake linings, stainless steel spokes, Akront flanged alloy rims, and Avon AM20 tires.

 I had to redo the tank mounts for the Euro style tank.
-A stock seat base was cut up and a fiberglas hump moulded onto the rear, then off to the upholsterer.
+A stock seat base was cutup, and a fiberglas hump moulded onto the rear, then off to the upholsterer.
 Check out the swingarm pivot.
-I removed the stock item and welded on a beefy new mount.
-It fits the larger 35mm 350 swingarm, which had the slots closed up to fit the 15mm 250 axle and hub and is considerably lighter.
+I removed the stock item, and welded on a beefy new mount.
+It fits the larger 35mm 350 swingarm, which had the slots closed up to fit the 15mm 250 axle and hub, which is considerably lighter.
 The sidecase was trimmed to fit the mount.
 Longer 350 shocks were used.
 Oh yes, I had to drill that rear sprocket too.